Skip to content Skip to mainnavigation Skip to footer

 Tunesia

-During a seven-day study trip, 13 students focused on the tourism, agriculture and digitalisation sectors in Tunisia.
-Among other things, the students were offered professional insights into the Techno-Park Tunis, focussing on the cultural context of the working world.
+During a seven-day study trip to Tunis, Tunisia, 13 students gained a special insight into the Tunisian economy, particularly in the tourism, agriculture and digitalisation sectors.
+In addition to seminars at the partner universities TEK-UP and ESPRIT, the students were offered a professional insight into the Techno-Park Tunis with a focus on the cultural context of the Tunisian working world.

 Article about the visit